-Baikal Teal (Anas formosa) are a species of teal that breeds in eastern Russia and Siberia.
-As their scientific name suggests, Baikal Teal are indeed one of the most beautiful teal species.
-The drakes have a harlequin-like patterns on their head of green, yellow, white and dark brown.
-Another prominent feature of the drakes are their long scapular feathers.
-The hens are similar to Green-winged Teal hens, though they Baikal Teal hens have a distinct white dot at the base of their bill.
-Ducklings and juvenile birds will also exhibit this dot at the base of the bill.
+The Baikal teal (Anas formosa) is a species of teal that breeds in eastern Russia and Siberia.
+As their scientific name suggests, Baikal teal are indeed one of the most beautiful teal species.
+The males have a harlequin-like patterns on their head of green, yellow, white and dark brown.
+Another prominent feature of the males are their long scapular feathers.
+The females are similar to green-winged teal females, though Baikal teal females have a distinct white dot at the base of their bill.
+Ducklings and juvenile birds also exhibit this dot at the base of the bill.
 This species does have an eclipse plumage, but their beauty during the breeding months certainly makes them a desirable species.
 Consequently, this is a relatively established species in captivity.

 Please contact me if you are interested in acquiring this species and want to be placed on a waiting list.